Sociology Optional Syllabus for UPSC | How to Prepare Sociology Optional for UPSC

 Booklist for Sociology Optional

-Sociology Optional is one of the popular optional subjects among UPSC aspirants owing to its crisp syllabus.
-The resources for this optional is also widely available.
-Below is the paper-wise booklist for sociology optional:
+Sociology Optional is one of the popular optional subjects among UPSC aspirants.
+The resources for this optional subject are also widely available.
+Below is the paper-wise booklist for Sociology optional:

 Booklist for Sociology Optional Paper 1: